Water Utilities Alliance

 A Strategic Regional Water Committee comprising Mayors and GMs has been formed.
 Advocacy through the Regional Water Strategy development is for an implementation plan and governance structure to enable the delivery of strategy options.
 This implementation plan would identify actions in the first two years and a review process and is predicated on shared data and modelling and a collaborative approach to, for example, ground water studies.

 The Water & Wastewater Operators Training Project.
 The JO Board recognises that a trained and competent workforce is one of the cornerstones for a water utility in the reduction of risk to public health and the environment from their water, wastewater and recycled water operations.
 The JO water operators training program has been a decade in the making.
-Over the past 7 years the JO has identified the training needs of 46 Water Operators and 52 Wastewater Operators across 9 of its member Councils and sourced and co-ordinated the delivery of accredited training in the region for a total of 767 units of competency from the nationally accredited training system.
-In addition, the CNSWJO has sought training to the requirements of the National Certification Framework administered by the Water Industry Operators Association of Australia (WIOA).
+In 2019, Round 2 commenced and 52 wastewater operators from 9 Councils undertook 556 units of competency from the National Water Package to obtain Certificate III Water Industry Treatment – Wastewater.

 JO Board policy has been for quality, accredited and WIOA certified training to demonstrate best practice compliance based delivery of safe, fit-for-purpose drinking water to their communities as well as wastewater management.
 Operator training has also been undertaken to: